philgyford/django-hines/README.md

 ### 4. Set up the database

 Once that's running, showing its logs, open another terminal window/tab.

 There are two ways we can populate the database.
 First we'll create an empty one, and second we'll populate it with a dump of data from the live site.

 #### 4a.
 An empty database

+(
+Did we have to create a database first?
+If so we'd have had to do something like:

+    $ docker-compose exec db sh
+    # su - postgres -c psql
+    > CREATE DATABASE hines djangodb OWNER postgres;

+At a guess.
+Maybe create the `hines` user and grant them permission to access `hines` database too?
+)

 Run Django's database migrations: